An out-of-control Chinese rocket is expected to crash into Earth this weekend -- but don't panic

 It sounds like the plot of a Bruce Willis movie.
 The US Pentagon says it's tracking a large Chinese rocket body that's out of control and expected to reenter Earth's atmosphere this weekend.
-The problem?
-While we know the big body is definitely coming down, we don't know exactly where.
+But while we know the big body is definitely coming down, we don't know exactly where.

 The US Space Command is tracking the trajectory, Defense Department spokesperson Mike Howard said in a statement cited by CNN, and expects the Chinese Long March 5B rocket's appearance "around May 8."